 Hoys stock a very modern fleet of metal and non-metal edged skis from the very best brands, Fischer, Rossignol, Madshus and Alpina.
 We use the NNN BC binding and Alpina 1550 boots.
 This is the best possible equipment whether you are just starting out on the groomed trails, or getting a bit of private backcountry touring in.

 XC skiing is as easy or challenging as you want it to be.
-Whilst lessons are available, it is very easy to teach yourself to “walk on snow”.
+Beginner lessons are available through Traverse Hotham (see below).
 There are numerous trails (both groomed and ungroomed) offering varying degrees of challenges at both Mt Hotham and Dinner Plain.
 You can catch the free village bus to Wire Plain or just plod around the lodge precinct.
-A popular challenge is to ski from Hotham to Dinner Plain (13km), have lunch there and catch the free Dinner Plain bus back to Hotham.
+A popular challenge is to ski from Hotham to Dinner Plain (13km), have lunch there and catch the Dinner Plain bus back to Hotham.
 The majority of the journey is slightly downhill and takes about 3 hours.

-Hoys customers are welcome to swap from their downhill skis or snowboards to XC skis (or snowshoes).
-If the lifted area is particularly windy often the XC trails are quite sheltered and an otherwise wasted day indoors can be enjoyed amongst the snowgums.
+If the Downhill lifted area is particularly windy, often the XC trails are quite sheltered and an otherwise wasted day indoors can be enjoyed amongst the snowgums.
 Remember if you have hired a ski or board package through Hoys - you can swap to XC or snowshoes for only $15 per swap.

 Hoys have FAT BIKES for rent at Hoys @ Jack Frost & Hoys Dinner Plain ski shop.
 Designed for snow riding - here is another fun activity that requires some energy but no lift ticket :)